KifaaTwin/kifaa/README.md

 routes/
     web.php
     console.php
+    settings.php

 database/
     migrations/
+    factories/
+    seeders/

 public/
     images/

+storage/
 ```

 Main project logic is organized into:

-- Controllers for handling requests
+- Controllers for handling user requests
 - Services for business logic and AI calls
 - Models for database relationships
 - Commands for scheduled tasks
 - Blade files for user interface pages
+- CSS and JavaScript files for frontend behavior and styling

 ---

+## Important Notes

+- The `.env` file should not be uploaded to GitHub.
+- Real API keys should never be committed to the repository.
+- The `vendor/` folder is not included and should be installed using `composer install`.
+- The `node_modules/` folder is not included and should be installed using `npm install`.
+- If the project is shared as a ZIP file, dependencies must be installed again.
+- The database must be configured before running migrations.
+- AI features require valid OpenAI API keys.

+---

 ## License

+This project is licensed under the MIT License.

+---

+## Author

-This project was developed as a graduation project.
+Developed by Leen Hani as part of a graduation project.